zqyq/zqyq.github.io/_posts/2025-04-15-StudentProjectProved.md

 date: 2024-07-02
 ---

-Congratulations to Yunfei, Kaiyi, and Jisuan for being awarded the Graduate Student Independent Training Project (PhD) at Shenzhen University, with a total funding of 50,000 RMB.
+Congratulations to Yunfei, Kaiyi, and Jisuan for being awarded the Graduate Student Independent Training Project at Shenzhen University, with a total funding of 50,000 RMB.

 This is a highly competitive program, with only four projects approved across the entire college.